dswann101164/azure-noob-blog/posts/2025-10-16-azure-chargeback-tags-model.md

 ---
 title: Designing an Azure Chargeback Model with Tags
 date: 2025-10-16
-summary: A practical tag-driven model for allocating Azure costs to applications, teams, and cost centers.
-No EA contract needed.
+summary: A chargeback/showback model built on tags that finance, app owners, and cloud teams can all live with—without 47 competing cost spreadsheets.
 tags:
 - Azure
+- Chargeback
 - FinOps
-- Chargeback
+- Governance
 - Showback
 - Tags
 cover: /static/images/hero/azure-chargeback-model.png
 slug: azure-chargeback-tags-model
 hub: finops
 ---
 ## The story (from the trenches)

 When Finance first asked for a chargeback report by Line of Business, I thought our tags would make it easy.